Cray-HPE/docs-csm/upgrade/index.md

 # Upgrade CSM

 The upgrade of the CSM product stream has many steps in multiple procedures which should be done in a specific order.

 The information below is not yet correct for a general upgrade workflow.
-Until it is the upgrade should start with [CSM 1.4 to 1.5 Upgrade Process](1.0/README.md) which is in the 1.0 subdirectory from this file.
+Until it is, the upgrade should start with [CSM 1.4 to 1.5 Upgrade Process](1.0/README.md) which is in the 1.0 subdirectory from this file.

-TODO missing internal steps

 The upgrade of CSM software and nodes can be validated with health checks before doing operational tasks like the check and update of firmware on system components.
 Once the CSM upgrade has completed, other